 Washington Skin™, nylon chair

 Injection molded, glass reinforced nylon cantilevered chair.
 The chair’s shell and legs are cast in three parts and are connected using mortise and tenon joinery and stainless steel fasteners.
 The unique leg design is reinforced internally with a cast aluminum brace that is over-molded with nylon.
 The chair features four integral glides that elevate and protect the leg profile.
-The chair is available in seven UV stable colors: black, grey, lime, orange, red, white, and yellow
+The chair is available in seven colors: black, grey, lime, orange, red, white, and yellow

 Washington Skeleton™, aluminum chair